Mpawlowski5467/mateusz-pawlowski-portfolio/README.md

 Hello current I am a university Student at Depaul University in my senior year.
 I am majoring in Information Technology.
 A couple of my hobbies are play video games, reading, hiking, coding, and hanging with my friends.
 This is my portfolio that I will be working on during the summer.

-Currently I am just intializing all of my components, I will be using React to build this project of mine.
-Hopefuly I will be doing constant updates for the projects.
+Currently I am just initializing all of my components, I will be using React to build this project of mine.
+Hopefully I will be doing constant updates for the projects.

 Currently, two official plugins are available: